migueltc13/TryHackMe/INSTRUCTIONS.md

 # Instructions for using this repository:

-### 1. Fork this repository to your own Github account by clicking the "Fork" button in the top right corner
+### 1. Fork this repository to your own GitHub account by clicking the "Fork" button in the top right corner

 <br>